The surprising city wildlife across the USA

 Dolphins in Virginia Beach, Virginia

 Looking like a mini-Miami and packed with great-value hotels, most people come to Virginia Beach for the stunning stretch of uninterrupted sands and outstanding seafood.
 But because the city is at the mouth of the Chesapeake Bay on a barrier island, you’ll find shore birds, marsh birds and wintering waterfowl.
-You can also get up close to adult dolphins and, if you’re lucky, their babies too, on a sea-kayaking tour with chesapean.com.
+You can also get up close with adult dolphins and, if you’re lucky, their babies too, on sea-kayaking tours.

 Showcase imaging/Shutterstock